3: Books Terry LIKES or LOVES (That He Has Read From Cover-to-Cover)

 *Profit Over People: Neoliberalism and Global Order [by Noam Chomsky]

-*Global Political Economy: Theory and Practice (Seventh Edition) [by Theodore H. Cohn]
+*Global Political Economy: Theory and Practice (Seventh Edition) [by Theodore H. Cohn] [To Mr. Cohn’s credit – he emphasizes that you need MULTIPLE perspectives/viewpoints, when examining economics (because no one perspective/viewpoint can explain everything in economics).]

 *Ordeal [by Linda Lovelace]